-For the three months ended March 31, 2023, cash used in financing activities was \$0.3 million, which were payments made on the Revolving LineFor the three months ended March 31, 2022, cash provided from financing activities was \$1.1 million, of which \$1.0 million was from the drawdown on the Revolving Line.
-See Note17, Revolving Line of Credit, for more details.
+For the six months ended June 30, 2023, cash used in financing activities was \$1.0 million, which were payments made on the Revolving Line.
+For the six months ended June 30, 2022, cash provided from financing activities was \$3.1 million, of which \$1.0 million was from the drawdown on the Revolving Line and \$2.0 million was the Convertible Debt agreement entered into with BroadOak.

 We did not generate positive cash flows from operations for the year ending December 31, 2022.
-We intend to meet our ongoing capital needs by using our available cash and availability under the Comerica Loan Agreement, as well as through targeted margin improvement; collection of accounts receivable; containment of costs; and the potential use of other financing options and other strategic alternatives.
+We intend to meet our ongoing capital needs by using our available cash, as well as through targeted margin improvement; collection of accounts receivable; containment of costs; and the potential use of other financing options and other strategic alternatives.
 However, if we are unable to meet the financial covenants under the Comerica Loan Agreement, the revolving line of credit and notes payable will become due and payable immediately.
 The Company anticipates that current cash and cash equivalents and forecasted cash receipts will be sufficient to meet its anticipated cash requirements through the next twelve months.

 The Company continues to explore various strategic alternatives, dilutive and non-dilutive sources of funding, including equity and debt financings, strategic alliances, business development and other sources in order to provide additional liquidity.
-With the delisting of our common stock from Nasdaq in February 2021 and the possible removal of our common stock from trading on the OTCQX[®] if we fail to meet minimum market capitalization of \$5 million for ten consecutive trading days by July 3, 2023, our ability to raise additional capital on terms acceptable to the Company has been adversely impacted.
-There can be no assurance that the Company will be successful in obtaining such funding on terms acceptable to the Company.
+With the delisting of our common stock from Nasdaq in February 2021 and the possible removal of our common stock from trading on the $OTCQX^{\otimes}$ if we had failed to meet minimum market capitalization of \$5 million for ten consecutive trading days by July 3, 2023, our ability to raise additional capital on terms acceptable to the Company has been adversely impacted.
+There can be no assurance that the Company will be successful in obtaining such funding on terms acceptable to the Company was notified in May 2023 that it had met the market cap requirements and was cleared to remain on $OTCOX^{\otimes}$ .